Petr-Martynenko/flair-examp/README.md

 2) Dose and
 3) the calculation of Dose-Equivalent using USRBIN and AUXSCORE.
-The results from USRBIN are normalised per unit volume and per unit primary weight
+The results from USRBIN are normalised per unit volume and per unit primary weight I try to calculate the differential yield in energy and polar angle in order to obtain the yield